@humanity-org/react-sdk

 {% hint style="info" %}

-Not building in React, or need full OAuth control? → [humanity-org-connect-sdk](https://docs.humanity.org/build-with-humanity/build-with-the-sdk-api/humanity-org-connect-sdk "mention")
+Not building in React, or need full OAuth control? → [@humanity-org/connect-sdk](/build-with-humanity/build-with-the-sdk-api/humanity-org-connect-sdk.md)

 {% endhint %}